Khosla Ventures

 Series A in 2013

-Quartzy Inc. offers an online lab management platform tailored for scientists in laboratories, academic institutions, and pharmaceutical and biotechnology companies globally.
-Founded in 2007 and headquartered in Palo Alto, California, Quartzy provides a comprehensive solution that includes an extensive catalog of over 3 million lab supplies from numerous suppliers.
-The platform assists life scientists and lab managers in organizing and managing laboratory inventories, tracking and placing orders, and sharing protocols and equipment.
-By streamlining communication and consolidating orders, Quartzy helps approximately 200,000 scientists across 13,000 labs save time and resources in their daily operations.
+Quartzy Inc. is a company that offers an online lab management platform aimed at scientists in laboratories, academic institutions, and pharmaceutical and biotechnology companies globally.
+Founded in 2007 and headquartered in Palo Alto, California, Quartzy provides a comprehensive solution that includes an extensive catalog of over three million lab supplies, supported by thousands of top suppliers.
+The platform is designed to streamline the management of laboratory inventories, facilitate communication among lab personnel, consolidate orders, and track inventory efficiently.
+With a user base of approximately 200,000 scientists across 13,000 labs, Quartzy aims to save time and reduce costs for its clients by optimizing resource management in scientific environments.

 LS9